Behavioral Health

 Behavioral Health Clinical Supervisor

-In her leisure time, Mrs. Dayton enjoys playing volleyball, running, music, going to the movies, and spending time with family and friends.
+In her free time, Dr. Dayton enjoys playing volleyball, running, music, going to the movies, and spending time with family and friends.

 Fluent in Spanish.